 “A Million Ways Home” by DiannaWinget was selected by voters in Grades 6 through 8.

 The William Allen White Children’s Book Award program began after the famed journalist’s death on Jan.
 29, 1944 — Kansas Day — when two memorial foundations were created in his name.
 Emporia State University launched the William Allen White Children’s Book Award, which was guided by Ruth Garver Gagliardo, who was hired by White to write for The Emporia Gazette.

 Passionate about books, Gagliardo wrote a regular column that commented on books, music and art, and often concentrated on books for children.
 She was one of the first to review children’s books for a newspaper, which gave parents, teachers and librarians the chance to know about good quality books for children.

 Gagliardo’s column led to “The Children’s Bookshelf,” a book review column in the Kansas Teacher magazine.
 She also started the Children’s Traveling Book Exhibit, which helped introduce children all over Kansas to good books for 23 years.

-The 64th annual celebration of the WAW Children’s Book Awards program, directed by Emporia State University and supported in part by the Trusler Foundation, will be Oct.
-1, 2016.
+The 65th annual celebration of the WAW Children’s Book Awards program, directed by Emporia State University and supported in part by the Trusler Foundation, will be October 7th, 2017.
 During that day, schoolchildren from across the state of Kansas travel to Emporia for special events including lock-ins, author readings and book signings along with a pep rally on campus before the awards ceremony itself.
 Many teachers use travel to the book awards as incentives in their school reading programs.